-YUKI NOGUCHI, BYLINE: Costco may be best known for pallets of bottled water or bulk toilet paper that can last a family an entire year.
+Costco may be best known for pallets of bottled water or bulk toilet paper that can last a family an entire year.
 But earlier this year, it also added mortgages to its growing array of financial offerings.

-JAY SMITH: This is a great way to increase that value for membership, and that's why we're offering.
+"This is a great way to increase that value for membership," he says, "and that's why we're offering" loans.

-For some retailers, like the Home Depot, branded credit cards and loan offerings are old hat.
-The home improvement chain established its credit and loan offerings almost at inception, because it sells lots of big-ticket items, especially after disasters like Hurricane Sandy, when there's sudden demand for new credit.
+For some retailers, like Home Depot, branded credit cards and loan offerings are old hat.
+The home improvement chain established its credit and loan offerings almost at its inception.
+That's because it sells lots of big-ticket items, especially after disasters like Hurricane Sandy, when there is sudden demand for new credit.

-"And customers just can't get access to capital, because there's just not equity in their homes, in many cases.
+"And customers just can't get access to capital, because there's just not equity in their homes, in many cases," he says.

-DANIEL ECKERT: I think there's also a group of the population that engages in these services, frankly because their needs are not being met by, quote, mainstream financial services, and are unhappy about the value proposition or the costs and have found that this is a better way for them to manage and control their finances, and is more accessible to them.
+"I think there's also a group of the population that engages in these services, frankly because their needs are not being met by 'mainstream financial services,' and are unhappy about the value proposition or the costs," he says, adding that those customers "have found that this is a better way for them to manage and control their finances, and is more accessible to them."

-NOGUCHI: In fact, in a recent report, the Federal Deposit Insurance Corporation, which regulates banks, said a growing number of Americans are going outside the mainstream banking system to manage their money.
-More than eight percent of U.S. households avoid traditional banks altogether.
+In fact, in a recent report, the Federal Deposit Insurance Corp., which regulates banks, said a growing number of Americans are going outside the mainstream banking system to manage their money.
+More than 8 percent of U.S. households avoid traditional banks altogether.

-"And it really should be a wake-up call for the banks that they are losing customers and that they need to be more responsive to the needs of consumers.
+"And it really should be a wake-up call for the banks that they are losing customers," she says.
+"And that they need to be more responsive to the needs of consumers."

-GARCIA: What we have seen is that the protections vary considerably.
-It's not always apparent to the consumers what the risks might be with that product.
-In some cases there are activation fees, there are dormancy fees if you don't use the product for a certain period of time.
+"What we have seen is that the protections vary considerably," she says.
+"It's not always apparent to the consumers what the risks might be with that product.
+In some cases there are activation fees, [or] there are dormancy fees if you don't use the product for a certain period of time."